 EXCLUSIVE-Hedge fund D.E.
 Shaw to push for break-up of Emerson -sources

+Emerson, which pursued an unsuccessful $29 billion acquisition bid for peer Rockwell Automation Inc ROK.N two years ago, has long been seen as a potential break-up candidate among investors and analysts.
+Its automation solutions business serves mostly industrial clients, while its remaining divisions cater primarily to commercial and residential markets.

+D.E.
+Shaw is in the process of building a position in Emerson as it prepares to pressure the company to pursue a split and other changes, the sources said.

 The sources requested anonymity because the matter is confidential.
 D.E.
-Shaw declined to comment, while Emerson did not immediately respond to a request for comment.
+Shaw and Emerson declined to comment.

+Emerson shares jumped 1.3% to $64.99 on the news, giving the company a market capitalization of $40 billion.

+Emerson's strength is in process automation, helping power plants and factories in sectors such as mining and cement operate more efficiently.

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))